pushkar8723/grunt-bump/README.md

 Default value: `['package.json']`

 An array of files that you want to commit.
 You can use `['-a']` to commit all files.

+#### options.gitAllowedBranches
+Type: `Array`
+Default value: `[]`

+An array of branch names on which version should be bumped.
+If array is empty then all branches are allowed.

 #### options.createTag
 Type: `Boolean`